jlegeny/clockwork/content/pages/About.md

 layout: page
 ---

-I am a software developer at [Mensia Technologies](http://mensiatech.com) working on software solutions for EEG signal processing.
-Mostly, I specialize in C++ development and web technologies.
-I dabble in interface design.
+I specialize in C++ and I dabble in mobile development and interface design.

-I develop [Eventail](https://eventail.app), a compact calendar widget for iOS.
+I made [Eventail](https://eventail.app), a compact calendar widget for iOS.

 ## Research